gohugoio/hugo/docs/content/templates/overview.md

 Different ways of rendering a (single) content type

 ### [Taxonomy Terms](/templates/terms)
-A list of the terms used for a specific taxonomy eg. a Tag cloud
+A list of the terms used for a specific taxonomy, e.g. a Tag cloud

 ## Other Templates (generally unnecessary)